-Figure~\ref{fig:Lazy blockchain with sequencing} illustrates the modular architecture of a lazy blockchain.
-We focus on the sequencing layer, which receives as input blocks\footnote{We use the term "block" to refer to a unit of transactions that are sequenced and executed together.
-This terminology remains block-agnostic, recognizing that a single commit in DAG-based architectures may encompass multiple vertices.} of transactions produced by the consensus layer.
-The sequencing layer schedules transactions across execution workers and manages congestion control.
-It might defer transactions that do not fit in the given execution time window. \jd{In practice, blockchains estimate this time window so that it is large enough to avoid deferring too many transactions, and small enough to process transactions faster than the consensus layer.} \jd{actual value is unknown?} We assume that transaction execution time estimates are available.
-Such estimates are derived from transaction properties and can be generated as early as the dissemination phase. \jd{ref} Specific estimation mechanisms are outside the scope of this work.
-Furthermore, we consider an optional fair ordering constraint.
-In this case, the sequencing layer has to schedule transactions following the transactions' causal ordering.
-While the sequencing layer creates an estimated schedule, the actual execution is managed by the execution layer and the final execution may differ from the estimated one due to evolving execution times and interactions between conflicting transactions.
+Fig.~\ref{fig:Lazy blockchain with sequencing} illustrates the modular architecture of a so-called lazy blockchain, where consensus and execution are decoupled.
+We focus on the sequencing layer, which receives blocks\footnote{We use the term ``block'' to denote a set of transactions sequenced and executed together.
+In DAG-based architectures, a single commit may include multiple vertices.} from the consensus layer.
+The sequencing layer assigns transactions to execution workers, manages congestion, and may defer transactions that cannot be completed within the available execution window.
+We assume that execution-time estimates are available for all transactions.
+These estimates can be derived from transaction properties as early as during the dissemination phase, when transactions become known, although the estimation method itself is outside the scope of this work.
+We also consider an optional fair ordering constraint, which requires the sequencing layer to preserve the causal order of transactions.
+The sequencing layer produces an estimated schedule, while the execution layer performs the actual execution.
+Because execution times may vary and conflicts can introduce additional delays, the realized execution order may differ from the estimated schedule.